Jewish Genealogy Society of Greater Washington, Inc.

 This one-hour program, conducted over Zoom at 1:30 PM Eastern Time, is free for members.
 This is one of the many activities that is a benefit of JGSGW membership.
 Instructions for joining the online meeting will be placed under Meeting Info & Links in the Members Only Files.
 (These files become visible on this website after members sign in.)
 Nonmembers may register to attend for a fee of $5.

+Renée K. Carl left the public policy world for professional genealogy, finding that researching dead people is easier than working with Congress.
+Her background in government and cultural anthropology brings an unique perspective to locating and interpreting records.
 Renée is a member of the Association of Professional Genealogists, the Jewish Genealogy Society of Greater Washington, and the JewishGen Latvia Research Group.
-She also serves as a member of the Association of Professional Genealogists Advocacy Committee and as policy advisor to the RecordsNotRevenue.com campaign.
+Renée passionately advocates for historic preservation and records access.
+To that end, she is a member of the Association of Professional Genealogists Advocacy Committee and serves as co-leader and policy advisor to the RecordsNotRevenue.com campaign.
+You can find Renée online at EasternEuropeanMutt.com.